R0R11/r0r11.github.io/content/CTF WRITEUPS/IDEKCTF-2024.md

 You can check the challenge authors blog for that :D. I probably wouldnt have been able to come up with such an idea as explained here, when it'll be up over here -> [unvariant](https://unvariant.pages.dev/writeups/).
 Thus I had to come up with something unusual.
 I think you should go read the actual solution first before the current cause I feel one should always appreciate what the challenge was supposed to be before what it became.

+[+] I am hoping you read that if it is out -
+Something that I forgot about in my solve was this exact thing on how I could corrupt arena->top by partially overwriting libc address without a brute so that I can get a write over file structure.
+Which if done properly could have yielded an exploit that works 100% of the time without any brutes.
+Could have been cool but nevertheless some exploit is better than none.

 ___
 #### UNINTENDED / MY APPROACH -